gonium/esp8266-dht22-sensor/README.md

 ![Sensorboard schematic](https://raw.githubusercontent.com/gonium/esp8266-dht22-sensor/master/images/schematic.png)

 You can easily construct the circuit on some protoboard using THT components.
-Mine looks like this:
+Either you populate the DHT22, or you choose the simpler (and cheaper) temperature-only DS18S20 sensor.
+My DHT22 board looks like this:

 ![Final Sensor](https://raw.githubusercontent.com/gonium/esp8266-dht22-sensor/master/images/final-sensor.jpg)